olin/olinomic/rules.md

 ##207
 Each player always has exactly one vote.

-##208
-The winner is the first player to achieve 200 (positive) points.
-If a player wins in this manner, all points are reset to 0.

 ##209
 At no time may there be more than 30 mutable rules.